-- These items may be purchased from St John Ambulance as a kit or from any reputable first aid supply company. - 2 This kit is no substitute for first aid training.
-It is recommended that all competitors should undertake a first aid training course. - The following equipment is recommended for all cars: - () towing and de-ditching gear. - (ii) fitment of a laminated windscreen. - (ii) windows finited with a film which complies with the state vehicle regulations in the relevant state may be used.
-The use of film which complies with the provisions of Article 253.11 of FIA Appendix J is mandatory for International events and permitted in ARC events.
+- These items may be purchased from St John Ambulance as a kit or from any reputable first aid supply combani. - 2 This kit is no substitute for first aid training.
+It is recommended that all competitors should undertake a limit aid training course.

+The following equipment is recommended for all cars:

+- towing and de-ditching gear.

+- (i) filment of a laminated windscreen

+- (iii) windows finled with a film which complies with the state vehicle regulations in the relevant state may be used.
+The use of film which complies with the provisions of Article 253.11 of FIA Appendix d is mandatory for International events and permitted in ARC events.

-13. SPECIAL REQUIREMENTS FOR AUSTRALIAN CHAMPIONSHIP, INTERNATIONAL AND SPECIAL STAGE RALLIES
+SPECIAL REQUIREMENTS FOR AUSTRALIAN CHAMPIONSHIP, INTERNATIONAL AND SPECIAL STAGE RALLIES

-- () An adequate firewall to separate the fuel tank from the habitacle which is impervious to the passage of fumes or liquids, must be fitted to all cars which are fitted with other than their standard tuel tank systems. - Fuel lines, lubricating oil lines and lines containing hydraulic fluid under pressure Specifications and installation
+- (i) An adequate firewall to separate the fuel tank from the habitade which is impervious to the passage of lumes or liquids, must be litted to all cars which are litted with other than their standard fuel tank systems. - Fuel lines, lubricating oil lines and lines containing hydraulic fluid under pressure Specifications and installation

-Application: a vehicle first subject of a CAMS log book from 1 January 2009 shall comply with this regulation and from 1 January 2010, all vehicles shall comply.
+Application: a vehicle first subject at a CAMS log book from 1 January 2009 shall comply with this regulation and from 1 January 2010, all vehicles shall comply.

-The original series production fittings and lines may be relained.
-If the series production fittings and lines are not retained and where line replacement is permitted by relevant Group regulations, the following regulations shall apply.
+The original series production fillings and lines may be retained.
+If the series production fillings and lines are not retained and where line replacement is permitted by relevant Group regulations, the following regulations shall easily

-Lines which carry hydraulic fluid, fuel or lubricating oil may pass through the cockpit.
+Lines which carry hydraulic fluid, fuel or lubificating oil may pass through the cockpit.

-Any line containing fuel or lubricating oil shall not incorporate any connectors inside the cockpit except at the front and rear bulkheads in accordance with Drawings 253-59 or 253-60.
+Any the containing fuel or fubricating oil shall not incorporate any connectors inside the cockpit except at the front and rear buildheads in accordance with Drawings 253-59 or 253-60.